martijnvanderee/lauren/content/products/ this-is-a-new-product.md

 ---
-title: this is a new product
+title: this is a new product1
 description: sdfasdfop kopd doet this do
 date: 2023-03-11T07:27:29.734Z
 amount: 9